LoginRadius/docs/content/guide/bruteforce/index.md

      * **Captcha:** Select this option to prompt the customer to complete a CAPTCHA to log in when the maximum failed login attempt is reached.

-       > Pre-requisites: You must have [Google reCAPTCHA V2](/guide/captcha/) configured in your LoginRadius Identity Platform to display captcha on lockout.
+       > Pre-requisites: You must have <a href="/guide/captcha/" target="_blank">Google reCAPTCHA V2</a> configured in your LoginRadius Identity Platform to display captcha on lockout.

 [Go Back to Home Page](/)